mentalisttraceur/git-cotree/README.md

 multiple `git worktree` directories.

-This script is especially helpful if you want to start using `git worktree` but you have already been working in a normally cloned Git repo.
+This script is especially helpful if you want to start using `git worktree`, but you want the experience to be mor ergonomic, and you have already been working in a normally cloned Git repository.

 Your current work will be automatically moved into a worktree named after your current branch.
 Staged